 Collaborating with Native Americans and Alaska Natives

-The White House and Office of National Drug Control Policy provides information on drug use among Native American and Alaska Native youth.
+The White House and Office of National Drug Control Policy (ONDCP) provides information on drug use among Native American and Alaska Native youth and proposes the ONDCP Plan of Action.

 Federal Strategic Action Plan on Services for Victims of Human Trafficking (PDF, 84 pages)